Fedor-Sharygin/BossShooter/README.md

 **_04/06/2023_**
 > Added texture and materials for Sphere Boss and Floor, and let the Sphere Boss to freely rotate independently from Movement Component
+> Started work on Gun Components to be used in Gun Actors.
+Added Boss HP component, so when creating future bosses, no new additions to gun behaviors would need to be added